stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

     type: section_content
     title: Contact us
     content: >
+      One of the world’s most dynamic countries for e-commerce, Mauritius is a small, but growing market for online shopping, still having some space for some new strong, local companies, both established online stores, and pure e-commerce players.

       If you operate an online shopping website in Mauritius and want to be reviewed here - please feel free to contact us.
     actions: []